North Sea Energy Islands: Impact on National Markets and Grids: Results and discussion

 \definecolor{green2_plot}{rgb}{0.329411764705882,0.619607843137255,0.223529411764706} \definecolor{green3_plot}{rgb}{0.541176470588235,0.721568627450980,0.200000000000000} \definecolor{green1_plot}{rgb}{0.752941176470588,0.811764705882353,0.227450980392157} \definecolor{green4_plot}{rgb}{0.00784313725490196,0.588235294117647,0.462745098039216}

-From this section on, the impact of different energy hub configurations are investigated; in particular, this section focuses on the countries directly connected to the island, i.e. Germany, the Netherlands, Denmark, United Kingdom and, in the last scenario, Norway.
+From this section on, the impact of different energy hub configurations are investigated; in particular, this section focuses on the countries directly connected to the island, i.e. Germany, the Netherlands, Denmark, Belgium and, in the last scenario, the UK.

-\figurename~\ref{fig:price_NSEH} (upper figure) shows the percentage variation of the average prices in the five countries.
+\figurename~\ref{fig:price_NSEH} (left figure) shows the percentage variation of the average prices in the five countries.
 Given that a large share of \mbox{zero-marginal} cost generation has been placed in the North Sea, one would expect that all the countries directly connected to the hub would face a price reduction.
-However, this does not happen because, together with generation capacity, a large amount of transmission capacity is installed, facilitating further exchanges between the connected countries.
+However, this does not always happen because, together with generation capacity, a large amount of transmission capacity is installed, facilitating further exchanges between the connected countries.

-Compared to the electricity prices in the UK, prices in the Netherlands, Germany and Denmark are about 30\% higher.
-It follows that prices tend to converge to a common value as transmission capacity is installed between these countries: in the first three scenarios (10 GW, 20 GW and Exchanges), prices in DE, NL and DK further decrease, while the prices in the UK increase.
-In particular, in the scenario ``Exchanges'' the difference between the installed wind and transmission capacity is 5 GW, thus more exchanges happen.
-In the last scenario, instead, the low-price market is Norway and, thus, electricity prices decrease also in the UK, while they increase in Norway.
-It is interesting to notice that, in the scenario ``Exchanges'', prices increase also in Norway.
-This happens because Norway is connected to the UK and, when these links are not congested, the price is the same in the UK and in Norway.
+Prices in the Netherlands and in Denmark are lower than prices in Germany and Belgium.
+It follows that prices tend to converge to a common value as transmission capacity is installed between these countries: in the first two scenarios (10 GW, 20 GW and Exchanges), prices decrease in all countries as transmission capacity is mainly used to import wind energy.
+In the scenario ``Exchanges'', however, the difference between the installed wind and transmission capacity is 5 GW; the additional trades between the countries result in a further decrease of prices in DE and BE, while prices slightly increase in DK and NL.
+In the last scenario, instead, the low-price market connected to the hub is the UK and, thus, electricity prices decrease in all other countries, while they increase in the UK.